-Sixth Form » 16-19 Tuition Fund 2021 to 2022 Academic Year
+Sixth Form » 16 to 19 Tuition Fund 2021 to 2022 Academic Year

-The guidance indicates that the supported students must be on a 16 to 19 study programme and who have not achieved grade 5 or above in GCSE maths and/or English by age 16.
-The subjects covered in the tuition will not be limited to English and Mathematics but will be identified according to need and existing programmes.
+The guidance indicates that the supported students must be on a 16 to 19 study programme and who have not achieved grade 5 or above in GCSE Maths and/or English by age 16.
+The subjects covered in the tuition programme will not be limited to English and Mathematics but will be identified according to need and existing programmes.

-Hayes School Sixth Form is committed to ensure that our students who have had their learning disrupted due to the on-going pandemic are not negatively impacted and can still make effective transition to their next steps.
+Hayes School Sixth Form is committed to ensure that students who have had their learning disrupted due to the on-going pandemic are not negatively impacted and can still make effective transition to their next steps.